Skip to content

 • Check your Baruchmail on your Mobile Device – Add your Baruchmail account to your mobile device and check it anytime!
 Click here to find out more!

-• Prior CUNY Students: Students who have attended CUNY previously and have used Blackboard before, should change their preferred email to reflect the Baruchmail email address.
+• Prior CUNY Students: Students who have attended CUNY previously should change their preferred email to reflect the Baruchmail email address.
 Click here for instructions on how to do so.

 The Baruch Computing and Technology Center (BCTC), provides access to information and communication technologies for students, faculty and staff.
 BCTC is a helpful resource for students getting started and throughout their academic career at Baruch.